 Pressure Cooker Mashed Potatoes

 - Skin your potatoes and dice them into about 8 pcs per medium sized potato.
 I like red potatoes but you could use baking potatoes too.

 - When done do a quick release and lift lid carefully.
-Drain liquid into a cup (keep because you may want to use a little if they are too thick).

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉